-Cut the shelves at the very end of the project (Photo 14).
-That way, you can take exact measurements inside and between shelves and use up any scraps.
-The number of shelves is up to you; I made four for inside each cabinet and six for each between-cabinet space.
+Cut the shelves at the very end of the project.
+That way, you can take exact measurements inside and between shelves and use up any scraps and subtract 1/4 in. and cut shelves using the crosscut jig.
+The number of shelves is up to you; we made four for inside each cabinet and six for each between-cabinet space.
 Install cabinet knobs or pulls after the doors are in place to make drilling a hole in the wrong location just about impossible.

 Screws are the only fastening method used in this entire project.
 They make fast, strong joints.
 But screwing into melamine presents a few complications:

 Strip-Out: As with any other particleboard product, melamine strips easily if you overdrive screws.
 Go easy on the drill trigger as you drive screws home.
 Use coarse-thread screws only.
 Fine-thread screws will strip every time.
 Longer screws also minimize stripping.
 If this project had been built from plywood, 1-5/8-in. screws would have worked fine.
 But we used 2-in. screws to assemble the boxes.

 Splits: Particleboard splits easily.
 Never drive a screw into particleboard without drilling a pilot hole.
 We drilled 7/64-in. holes and used No. 8 screws.
 Even with a pilot hole, screws will split particleboard if you place them close to ends.
 Keep them at least an inch from the ends of parts.

 Countersinking: Tapered screw heads will sometimes sink into melamine, but often they'll strip out before the head is flush with the melamine surface.
 Next to an edge, they'll crush out the particleboard.
 Always drill countersink holes to create a recess for screw heads.
 You can drill countersink and pilot holes in one stroke with a countersink bit ($4).